Crispy Flaky Amritsari Aloo Kulcha is an Indian bread which is everyone’s’ favorite. Make this restaurant-style bread at home using my simple recipe.

 - Transfer the dough to a large surface.

-- Dust flour and spread it to make a large rectangle and apply a thin layer of 2 tsp butter over it.
+- Dust flour and spread it to make a large rectangle and apply a thin layer of 2 teaspoon butter over it.

-- Sprinkle 1 tsp of flour over the butter and turn one edge of the dough until it reaches the center.
+- Sprinkle 1 teaspoon of flour over the butter and turn one edge of the dough until it reaches the center.

 - Turn the other layer over the previous layer.